Academic Standing

 Minimum Required Cumulative Grade Point Average

-• 2.0 or better = satisfactory standing
+• 2.0 or better = good academic standing

 • 1.99 or less = academic probation